 Speaking of servicing cars, when you take your soon-to-be-old car in to get its oil changed, ensure that your service station is changing and refilling your fluids.
 Just like with an oil change, contact your dated receipt for this fluid change and top off to show your buyer that you are giving them the car in excellent condition with the coolant, wiper blade fluid, and all of the other levels up to the tippy top.
 It will give your potential buyers peace of mind that will help justify your price and push them over the edge to purchase.

 New wiper blade fluid doesn’t do much good with bad blades.
 No amount of liquid will save you from that dreaded, nails-on-a-chalkboard screeching.
 (Talk about a quick way to end a test drive.)
 In this situation, the only thing that will save you is changing your wiper blades.
 Maybe you live in Los Angeles or Phoenix, and you haven’t had to use your wiper blades more than one or two times per year for the past five years.
 The person who’s buying your car won’t care.
 They will want blades that work.
 The good news?
 Changing your wiper blades is relatively cheap, and you can get it done at virtually any auto shop.

 Touch Up Paint

-Watch a YouTube video or two on how to properly touch up scratches and discoloration on your vehicle.
-Painting your car is not the same thing as painting a wall or a canvas.
-With a little focus, you’ll have those problem areas spiffed up in no time.
-Of course, you can always take your car in to an auto body shop for a professional paint job.
+Watch a YouTube video on properly touching up scratches and discoloration on your vehicle.
+Painting your car is not the same as painting a wall or a canvas.
+With a little focus, you’ll have those problem areas spiffed up quickly.
+Of course, you can always take your car to an auto body shop for a professional paint job.
 It will cost you at least several hundred dollars — an investment we recommend making only for higher-priced sales.